|No. of Lecture

 GST Practitioner Exam (GSTP Exam by NACIN)

-The video player provided is required to be installed on your Laptop or Desktop with the help of the tutorial provided.
-Once installed encrypted videos can be accessed by using “Login ID”.
-Internet is required for 1 or 2 seconds each time when the video player is started.
+4. To view videos on Windows Device, video player provided is required to be installed on your Laptop or Desktop with the help of the tutorial provided.
+Once installed encrypted videos can be accessed by using “Login ID” sent via email”.

 How to become a Certified GST Practitioner?